 22. Line 385 - different regions of the CZ.
 How extensive would such a region be?
 It might be useful to take the results of Maurel et al. 2019, which predicts island sizes for different bulk composition (i.,e. different regions of the CZ) and for different cooling rates.
 It should be possible to predict the lateral extent of any region that fits these criteria (i.e. islands small enough to be SD forming at temperatures 400-320{degree sign}C).
 When deciding what is SD, however, you will have to decide what threshold size (or range of sizes) is appropriate.
 I'd suggest using 20-25 nm for equidimensional particles as a reference.

-A: Thanks for pointing out.
+A: Thanks for pointing this out.
 We used the model of Maurel et al. (2019) to estimate the extension of CZs of slowly-cooled meteorites where the SV-to-2-domain transition occur and CRM inheritance are likely to occur, as well as the time differences between these distinct records (please, see section 4.5).

 Reviewer 2